-Let’s tackle the big question.
-When you find the perfect piece of music, and it holds an Attribution-NonCommercial license (CC BY-NC), what counts as noncommercial use?
-According to the language of the license, noncommercial use is defined as, “not primarily intended for or directed towards commercial advantage or monetary compensation.”
+According to the language of the license, non commercial use is defined as, “not primarily intended for or directed towards commercial advantage or monetary compensation.”

 Does this wording seem a little vague to you?
 That’s the point.
 According to the Creative Commons wiki, “the definition of NonCommercial is intentionally flexible; the definition is specific enough to make its intended operation and reach clear, but versatile enough to cover a wide variety of use cases.”

-Our advice?
-(Keep in mind that we’re not lawyers.)
-It’s better to be safe than sorry.
-If you aren’t sure whether your video falls under the commercial category, it’s probably best not to use a work with a noncommercial CC license.
+In any case where licensed materials are involved, it’s always better to be safe than sorry.
+If you aren’t sure which category your video will fall into, it’s probably best not to use a work with a non commercial CC license.
 By sticking with only commercial use CC licenses, you won’t have to worry about parsing the details or risking a lawsuit by the music’s copyright holder.

-If you’re interested in wading into the Creative Commons, there are many different online tools that will help you search for music and will even let you sort by license type so you can, for example, only search for songs that allow for commercial use.
+If you’re interested in wading into the sea of CC licensing, there are many different online tools that will help you search for music and will even let you sort by license type so you can, for example, only search for songs that allow for commercial use.
 You can also hop onto the Creative Commons site and Search the Commons, which will give you access to music from Jamendo, YouTube, SoundCloud, and ccMixter.

 Using the CC can be helpful to patient filmmakers on a tight budget.
 The CC offers a wide range of music options for those who take the time to look.
 However, you’ll need to wade through a lot of poor quality music first, and you might not find exactly what you’re looking for.
 If something is free, there’s usually a reason!